 We published (November 2020) a response to a letter to the editor in PNAS HERE

 Umnak Island, mid-Aleutian chain, Alaska, on a very rare clear day in the Aleutians.
 Okmok volcano is at the top of the image.
 [Image: NASA Earth Observatory, 20 October 2017, LANDSAT 8 - OLI].
-On the recent work suggesting that the six volcanoes to the southwest of Umnak island might be part of a single, much large volcano, see this report.
+On the recent work suggesting that the six volcanoes to the southwest of Umnak island might be part of a single, much larger volcano, see this report.
 Super exciting work